 - Let them feed themselves (it’s fine to help if they ask for it but letting them feed themselves fosters independence and lets them feel in control.)

 Life with toddlers is never straightforward.
-I have learnt that my son, who is normally a happy and relaxed child, will have a tantrum and then eat his meal in his own time.
+I have learned that my son, who is normally a happy and relaxed child, will have a tantrum and then eat his meal in his own time.
 Normally he’ll start to eat just as we are all finishing.
 I don’t know exactly why he gets so upset.
 I suspect that he’s frustrated because he can’t express himself and that I haven’t provided EXACTLY what he wants.

 The precise reason doesn’t really matter.